openeuler-mirror/BSCCompiler/src/MapleFE/docs/maplefe-autogen.md

 gen_func_definition = lambda dictionary, node_name: ...
 ```
 Function `gen_func_definition` returns a string for the definition of a function for an AST node `node_name`.
 The result will be in
 the C++ source file.
-Any code occurs at the beginning of its function body can be placed here.
+Any code which occurs at the beginning of its function body can be placed here.

 ```python